 New Musical Highlights Sinatra’s Early CareerFebruary 16, 2018

-There’s a new original musical theatre show coming to the Ives this month and playing into May 2018 (including a special Mother’s Day performance).
+There’s a new original musical theatre show that started at the Ives in March and is playing into May 2018 (including a special Mother’s Day performance).
 The show is a Sidekick Theatre production titled, From Ava to Eternity: The Life & Music of Frank Sinatra.
 Recently we caught up with the show’s creator, star and Sidekick Theatre collaborator, Brian Pekol, and plied him with questions.
 Below is what we learned.

 According to Brian, the genesis for the show came in the summer of 2016, during the run of another Sidekick Theatre play, The Gin Game, starring husband and wife Raye Birk and Candace Barrett Birk.
 After each show, the actors and the Sidekick Theatre artistic directors (Brian and Tim Stolz) would toss down a few martinis (that Brian would shake up behind the bar) and share stories from their respective theatre careers.

 Invariably, after a couple rounds of drinks, Candace would say, “Brian, get out from behind that bar and get over to the piano!”

 Raye, after a summer of watching Brian play piano and sing, was reminded of another talented and yet vulnerable youth named Frank Sinatra.
 “Brian!” he exclaimed one evening.
 “You’re going to write a show about Frank Sinatra and star in it.
 Not “Rat Pack” Frank.
 Young Frank.”

 Now, almost two years later, and after a lot of dedicated research and planning, the show is a reality.
 Raye is directing the show, Brian is starring in the show, and they’ve managed to assemble 10 other talented actors and musicians to help tell the story of how this short, skinny kid from Jersey changed the trajectory of popular music forever.